micaherne/moodle-plugin-repo/about.md

       "version": "2.5.6"
     }

+Ensure the name is completely correct, otherwise you will end up with a second copy of Moodle in your vendor directory!

 ## Troubleshooting

 ### My plugin installs under the vendor directory instead of in the correct plugin location